DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_PS.md

 #### Install MCU Power Supply components
 **Step 7 :**
-/-- 337x260 img/placeholder_image.png "" Install MCU power supply components.
+/-- 337x260 img/placeholder_image.png "Install MCU power supply components"

  1. **U3** *(LM2937ET-5.0)* Install this component from the Through Hole side with the heatsink facing away from the center of the board.
  2. **C13** *(10µF)* Polarised tantalum capacitor; Make sure that it is oriented so that the negative lead is towards the bottom of the board.